Waverly Public Library: Services

 Interactive videoconference rooms, wireless internet access, 18 public internet computers and computer classes are available for public use.
-Three Nintendo Switch's with games are available for public use as well.
-Children and their parents can take advantage of a summer reading program, preschool storytime, toddler storytime, and a Family Bookclub.
-A Teen Advisory Board exists which plans creative activities for the community's youth, including weekly game events and Friday Night Computer tournaments.
+Three Nintendo Switch consoles with games are available for public use as well.
+Children and their parents can take advantage of a summer reading program and preschool storytime.
+A Teen Advisory Board plans creative activities for the community's youth, including weekly game events.

 An active Friends of the Waverly Public Library group is a non-profit organization that provides volunteer support and funding for library projects.
 These include bus trips to the library for elementary classes, books for new babies at the local hospital, books for kindergarten students, and used book and magazine sales.